-- B-272.
+B-272.
 ASA recognizes that child safety is important.
-However, ASA opposes the Department of Labor proposing changes that limit the types of work minors could perform in agriculture. - B-273.
+However, ASA opposes the Department of Labor proposing changes that limit the types of work minors could perform in agriculture.

+- B-273.
 ASA supports simplifying the process for the H2A work visa program to improve efficiency.
 (2022) - B-274.
 ASA opposes the Department of Labor regulation requiring higher wages for some H2A job duties by virtue of their Standard Occupational Classification codes.
 H2A workers should be paid based on local rates, negotiated with the employer, with opportunities to receive additional compensation at the discretion of the employer.
 (2024) - B-275.
 ASA recognizes farm safety is an important issue.

 However, ASA opposes attempts by the Department of Labor to expand the jurisdiction of the Occupational Safety and Health Administration to include farms with less than 10 employees.
 (2014) - B-276.
 ASA supports a guest worker program that meets the needs of livestock and row crop farmers.
 (2019) - B-277.
 ASA opposes mandatory overtime pay and regulation of hours of work for farm employees.
 (2019) - B-278.
 ASA opposes a federal increase in national or regional minimum wage.
-ASA also does not support the Adverse Effect Wage Rate adjustments.
-(2021)
+(2025)